Homemade Sprays for Your Sacred Space

-It’s easy to create your own room and aura sprays.
-These sprays are useful for clearing the energy of your space, refreshing your energy body, or simply providing a sensory link to whatever mood you’re trying to create.
+Essential oil based sprays are useful for clearing the energy of your space, refreshing your energy body, or simply providing a sensory link to whatever mood you're trying to create.
+With the huge range of essential oil options available on today's market thanks to the popularity of aromatherapy, your options are endless!

-Disinfectant: We use a small amount of witch hazel for this, but you can also use vodka.
-(For this purpose, cheap stuff is fine!)
-This is to keep the mixture fresh over time.
+- Disinfectant: We use a small amount of witch hazel to keep our sprays fresh over time, but you can also use vodka or vegetable glycerine.
+(For this purpose, cheap alcohol is fine)

-Essential oil or oils: The Aura Cacia oils we sell at Mimosa work great for this, but really any brand is fine.
-Just make sure it’s a pure essential oil rather than perfume oil, since anything containing lipids will separate from the water instead of mixing.
-Popular scents include sage for cleansing, lavender for relaxation, citrus for energizing.
-For more ideas about which oils to use, see this article.
-It’s fun to experiments with blends of two or three oils, but single-scent sprays are great too.
+- Essential oil or oils: Be sure to use pure essential oils rather than perfume oils, since anything containing lipids will separate from the water instead of mixing.
+It's fun to experiment with blends of two or three oils, but single-scent sprays are great too!

-How to mix: For every 2 oz (about ¼ cup, or 60 ml if you’re going metric) of finished spray, you’ll use 1 tsp. vodka and 8 drops of essential oil, filling the rest of the bottle with water.
-Make sure to focus mentally on your intention for the spray as you work.
-If it’s not too embarrassing, you can even “talk to” the spray!
-If you choose to add a small crystal, save this step for the end, as a way to “seal” your intention into the spray.
+Make sure to focus mentally on your intentions as you work.
+You may even want to speak your purpose as a verbal affirmation while creating your spray.
+If you choose to add a small crystal, save this step for the end, as a way to "seal" your intention into the spray.